- 3759

 Personalized Hepatitis Management Plans

-- Hepatitis B: Medications such as tenofovir and entecavir are commonly used to manage chronic Hepatitis B infections.
-These drugs help suppress the virus and reduce the risk of liver damage.
+- Hepatitis B: Chronic Hepatitis B infection is typically managed with medications such as tenofovir and entecavir.
+These drugs help manage the virus, lowering the risk of liver damage.

 Advanced Hepatitis Therapy Options